magento/devdocs/mftf/2.3/test/action-groups.md

 The following conventions apply to MFTF action groups:

 - All action groups are declared in XML files and stored in the `<module>/ActionGroup/` directory.
-- Every file name ends with `ActionGroup`, such as `LoginToAdminActionGroup.xml`.
+- Every file name ends with `ActionGroup`, such as `LoginToAdminActionGroup`.

 The XML format for the `actionGroups` declaration is: